BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

 # Build solutions powered by real time analytics using Azure Stream Analytics and Azure Data Explorer

 Are you looking to help your customers make business decisions with immediate impact based on real-time terabytes or petabytes of data in seconds?
-In this session, you will build a near-real-time analytical solution with Azure Data Explorer (ADX), which supports interactive ad-hoc queries of large amounts of data.
+In this session, you will build a near-real-time analytical solution with Azure Data Explorer (ADX) and Azure Stream Analytics.
+ADX enables you to do interactive ad-hoc queries of large amounts of data and Stream Analytics helps you analyze and process real-time data that can be used to trigger alerts and actions.

  **Contents**